gndpwnd/archive-frontend/content/posts/Men_need_to_be_a_Vending_Machine.md

 ---
-title: "Men need to be a Vending Machine"
+title: "Men Need To Be A Vending Machine"
 date: "2022-07-01"
 description: "Tate short"
 tags: [